 You must always provide the next steps, directions, or follow-up information at the end of a letter.
 Think about the best possible result of your letter in terms of the reader’s response.
 Those should be the conclusion of your letter.

-Even if you have explained everything in the body of your letter, it will be useful to briefly summarize the key points at the end.
+Even if you have explained everything in the body of your letter, briefly summarizing the key points at the end will be useful.

 Example: “To summarize, please follow up with the finance team at your earliest convenience to review our new budget and begin planning for the next quarter.”